 Contract assets are initially recognized for revenue earned from the provision of construction services for the infrastructures during the period of construction under the service concession arrangement.
-Pursuant to the service concession agreement, the Group receives no payment form the Grantors during the construction period and receives service fees when relevant provision of sludge treatment is rendered.
+Pursuant to the service concession agreement, the Group receives no payment from the Grantors during the construction period and receives service fees when relevant provision of sludge treatment is rendered.
 The receivables under the service concession arrangement (including the contract assets therein) are not yet due for payment and will be settled by service fees to be received during the operating periods of the service concession arrangement.
 Amounts billed will then be transferred to trade receivables.

-During the year ended 31 December 2022, RMB4,234,000 (2021: RMB23,822,000) was recognised as an allowance for expected credit losses on contract assets.
+During the year ended 31 December 2023, RMB3,304,000 (2022: RMB4,234,000) was recognised as an allowance for expected credit losses on contract assets.
 The Group's trading terms and credit policy with customers are disclosed in note 25 to the consolidated financial statements.